Accredited Debt Relief: 2024 Review

 Credit score impacts

 - Reduced debt.
-It is possible to reduce your debt by as much as 50 percent when working with Accredited Debt Relief.
+It is possible to reduce your debt by as much as 45 percent, minus fees, when working with Accredited Debt Relief.

 - Debt consolidation without a loan.
 Accredited Debt Relief allows you to address unsecured debt without having to secure a consolidation loan.
 This can often save you money as some consolidation loans come with interest rates of 21 percent or more.